 Readings in Biomechanics

 A survey and analysis of current and classic literature pertaining to the area of biomechanics in human performance.
 Readings will include both assigned and student selected materials for the purpose of student presentation to and discussion with the assigned instructor.
-Prerequisite: ESS 750 and ESS 751; graduate student in ESS MS Program.
+Prerequisite: ESS 750; graduate student in ESS MS Program.
 Offered Occasionally.

 ESS 797 Cr.1-3

 A survey and analysis of current and classical literature pertaining to the area of exercise physiology in human performance.
 Readings will include both assigned and student selected materials for the purpose of student presentation to and discussion with the assigned instructor.
 Prerequisite: ESS 767 or ESS 770.
 Offered Fall, Spring.

 ESS 798 Cr.1-3

 A survey and analysis of current and classical literature pertaining to the area of motor learning in human performance.
 Readings will include both assigned and student selected materials for the purpose of student presentation to and discussion with the assigned instructor.
 Prerequisite: ESS 768; graduate student in ESS MS Program.
 Offered Fall, Spring.